Anat12527/BlogA/README.md

 The app enables me to add posts and allows registered users comment on each post.The app also displays a book archive and alows users read all past posts.

 ### Technologies  :computer:
-Backend: Python, Flask, MySQL, SQLAlchemy
+Backend: Python, Flask, MySQL, SQLAlchemy.
 Frontend: JavaScript,  Jinja2, HTML5, CSS, Bootstrap.

 ![Image](main.jpg)